 Dr. Weber was recently appointed by Assembly Speaker Rendon to chair the Assembly Committee on Elections and Redistricting.
-She also chairs the Assembly Select Committee on Higher Education in San Diego County; and the Assembly Select Committee on Campus Climate.
-She also serves on the Assembly committees on Education, Higher Education, Appropriations, and Banking and Finance.
+She also chairs the Assembly Select Committee on Higher Education in San Diego County and the Assembly Select Committee on Campus Climate, and serves on the Assembly Standing Committees on Education, Higher Education, Appropriations, and Banking and Finance.
 She is also past Chair of the Assembly Committee on the Budget.

 Born to sharecroppers from Hope, Arkansas, Shirley Weber has lived in California since the age of 3.
 Her parents, in particular her father, valued education and supported their daughter's academic aspirations.
 She attended UCLA, where she received her BA, MA and PhD by the age of 26.
 Prior to receiving her doctorate, she became a professor at San Diego State University at the age of 23.
 Dr. Weber also taught at California State University at Los Angeles and Los Angeles City College before coming to San Diego State University.

 Weber has lived in the 79th Assembly District for over 30 years.
 Deeply committed to community service, she served on the boards of the NAACP, the YWCA, the YMCA Scholarship Committee, Battered Women Services, United Way and the San Diego Consortium.
 She eventually made a successful run for a seat on the board of the San Diego Unified School District.
 As a trustee and subsequent school board president, she became known for her advocacy for closing the achievement gap and setting a higher standard of excellence for all children.